Signature Aviation (OTCMKTS:BBAVY) versus Draganfly (NASDAQ:DPRO) Critical Review

 Profitability

-This table compares Draganfly and Signature Aviation’s net margins, return on equity and return on assets.
+This table compares Signature Aviation and Draganfly’s net margins, return on equity and return on assets.

 |Net Margins